 Less-than-perfect FICO Scores are Okay for VA Loan

 The VA asks approved lenders like Veterans First to vet a borrower’s credit, income and debt for loan approval.
 The VA has guidelines for lenders to follow and often lenders have additional guidelines such as minimum credit score.
-Lenders vary, but a score of 620 or above is pretty typical for VA loan approval.
+Lenders vary, but a score in the mid-600s is pretty typical for VA loan approval.

 According to the Ellie Mae data from May 2016 to April 2017, VA borrowers had average scores below 710, while conventional hovered above 750.
 This graph shows a side-by-side comparison of average FICO scores for closed VA and conventional borrowers.
 The spread is consistently about 50 points.

 VA Borrowers can be Approved with Maximum Debt

 Credit score is just one thing your lender will examine.
 Another is your debt-to-income or DTI ratio.
 Your DTI ratio is a personal finance measure that weighs your monthly debt payments against the money you bring in.
 Front- and back-end DTI ratios for conventional loans were 23% and 35%, while VA numbers were 25% and 41% in March of 2017.

 The average VA borrower is approved with slightly more debt, but still within qualifying guidelines.